-My second edited volume is out now!
-After Size Matters, the new publication Communicating the Past in the Digital Age is a volume on digital teaching and learning in archaeology.
-Therefore, it covers topics on archaeogaming, learning in the museum, digital tools in the classroom and digital learning environments.
-This volume represents the results of the international symposium that was held in Cologne between the 12th and 13th October 2018 and is available in print and open access.
+My second book is out now!
+After Size Matters, the new book Communicating the Past in the Digital Age is about teaching and learning archaeology using digital technology.
+It covers topics such as archaeogaming, learning in the museum, digital tools in the classroom and digital learning environments.
+It’s based on the discussions from an international conference in Cologne on 12-13 October 2018, and you can get it in print or online.

 Content